allenai/allenact/docs/tutorials/running_inference_on_a_pretrained_model.md

 For information on how to train a PointNav Model see [this tutorial](training-a-pointnav-model.md)

-We will need to [install the RoboTHOR environment](../installation/installation-allenact.md) and [download the RoboTHOR Objectnav dataset](../installation/download-datasets.md) before we get started.
+We will need to [install the RoboTHOR environment](../installation/installation-allenact.md) and [download the RoboTHOR ObjectNav dataset](../installation/download-datasets.md) before we get started.

 We have to download the weights for the model that we want to run inference on.
 This can be done with a handy script in the `pretrained_model_ckpts` directory: